Image

 • Clearly articulate the goal (e.g., "list the key ideas" or "develop a lesson plan")

-• If needed, establish mandatory specifications for the output, such as format, length, required information or unwanted topics.
+• Establish mandatory specifications for the output, such as format, length, required information or unwanted topics.

 AudienceWho are you writing for or talking to?
-Who is going to see the output from the generative AI?
 (This determines depth, detail, and language.)

 Reflect